-I’m working in the Danfoss Drives PM&D organization in the S1105 project in the Finnish Power Conversion and Control team (PCC FI).
+I’m working in the Danfoss Drives product management and development organization on infrastructure in a Finnish team.
 I have a dual-role in the team: I’m one of the developers but I’m also the Scrum Master of the team.
 The team’s responsibilities cover motor control, grid-tied-converter control and DCDC converter control.
 The main tools are Matlab for control algorithm development through simulation and code generation, and for verification and fine-tuning of algorithms we use Hardware-in-the-Loop (HIL) simulations and testing with real frequency converters and motors in the laboratory.
 The work is related to the Viking Program.

 The best parts of my work are 1. the ability to influence on the content of my own work, 2. being trusted by coworkers, and 3. being able to utilize and develop my knowhow.
 These are the reasons I like to work at Danfoss.